krasimir/ForgeCSS/README.md

 Once you include that file on your page you'll get the `class` attributes converted automatically.
 If you later want to trigger that logic manually you can execute the globally available function `fxAll`.
 Internally it calls `fx`, which is also available globally for manual usage.

+## API and configuration

+Refer to the official page for the CLI and JavaScript API docs: https://forgecss.krasimirtsonev.com